maikeru/tag_parser/README.md

 ### Getting a Value by Tag Name
   parser.value_for "tag.1" #=> "value1"

 Will only ever return one value.

-If multiple
+TODO If multiple identical tags exist the value for the last instance of the tag in the string will be returned

+** Not implemented yet! **
 ### Iterate Over